awsdocs/aws-codecommit-user-guide/doc_source/cross-account-administrator-a.md

 **To create a policy for repository access**

-1. Sign in to the AWS Management Console as an IAM user with permissions to create roles in AccountA\.
+1. Sign in to the AWS Management Console as an IAM user with permissions to create policies in AccountA\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.